 (13) Through prior legislation, many state activities that protect the general public by safeguarding health, safety, employees, and consumers are supported by fees assessed on items such as licensing, registration, certification, and inspections.
+Moreover, higher
-Moreover, higher education, workforce training, and a number of other government services are supported at least in part by fees assessed on those who participate in these programs.
-Therefore, the office of financial management shall conduct a review and analysis of all fees for which the legislature has delegated to state agencies and institutions of higher education the ability to establish and determine the amount, either upon initial establishment or subsequent increases.
-Fees, as used in this subsection, has the same meaning as used in RCW 43.135.055.
-The objective of the review and analysis is to document the level of fees paid over the past five years, the cost of those programs over that same time period, and, to the extent available, the effectiveness of the activity in meeting its performance targets.
-The review and analysis shall include the following information:

-(a) Information about the program, including the statutory authority for the program, date enacted, and the parties that benefit from the program; and

-(b) Information about the program fees, including name and description of the fees, the parties that bear the cost of the fees, the methodology for determining the fees, and whether the fees directly fund the program; and

-(c) Financial related information, including an assessment of the program's fee amount assessed over the past five years, the scope of the program and related costs over the past 5 years, and whether the program's expenditures are subject to appropriation or allotment procedures under chapter 43.88 RCW; and

-(d) To the extent available, information on the program activities and related performance measures that may assist in assessing the effectiveness of the program in achieving its goals.
+- education, workforce training, and a number of other government 1 2 services are supported at least in part by fees assessed on those who Therefore, the office of financial 3 participate in these programs.
+4 management shall conduct a review and analysis of all fees for which the legislature has delegated to state agencies and institutions of 5 higher education the ability to establish and determine the amount, 6 7 either upon initial establishment or subsequent increases.
+Fees, as 8 used in this subsection, has the same meaning as used in RCW 43.135.055.
+The objective of the review and analysis is to document 9 10 the level of fees paid over the past five years, the cost of those programs over that same time period, and, to the extent available, the 11 12 effectiveness of the activity in meeting its performance targets.
+13 review and analysis shall include the following information: - Information about the program, including the statutory authority for the program, date enacted, and the parties that benefit from the program; and - Information about the program fees, including name and description of the fees, the parties that bear the cost of the fees, the methodology for determining the fees, and whether the fees directly fund the program; and - (c) Financial related information, including an assessment of the program's fee amount assessed over the past five years, the scope of the program and related costs over the past 5 years, and whether the program's expenditures are subject to appropriation or allotment procedures under chapter 43.88 RCW; and - (d) To the extent available, information on the program activities and related performance measures that may assist in assessing the effectiveness of the program in achieving its goals.